 Where is it Useful?

-Most Spoken Native Language
+Languages to Help You Travel the World – Most Spoken Native Language

 Our last ‘language’ is Chinese.
 The idea of a Chinese language is actually a bit of a misnomer.
 Chinese, in itself, is not a language, but rather a collection of dialects, or arguably, languages.
-The most spoken of the ‘dialects’, because it is the enforced national language of China, is Mandarin or 普通话 (Common Speech).
+The most spoken of the ‘dialects’, because it is the enforced national language of the People’s Republic of China, is Mandarin or 普通话 (Common Speech).
 It has around 900 million native speakers.
 A similar version of the Mandarin dialect is also spoken in Taiwan, where it is referred to as national language or 國語, and Singapore where it is referred to as Chinese Language or 华语.

 None of the Chinese dialects are mutually intelligible, which is why some argue that they are languages.
 Most speakers of more than one variety tend to agree that they are languages rather than dialects.
 Especially in the case of Cantonese, which has huge lexical and grammatical differences to Mandarin.
 It is even written differently and has its own characters used in conjunction with standard Traditional Chinese characters.
 You can see some of these differences for yourself below.